 Follow the magnificent Hwy.
-1 through San Luis Obispo County to go on fantastic strolls along 101 miles to experience these nine dazzling spots including a luxurious castle and a tree-lined hike to the beach.
+1 through San Luis Obispo County to go on fantastic strolls along 101 miles.
+Experience these nine dazzling spots including a luxurious castle and a tree-lined hike to the beach.

 1. Sip Wine

 Why go: Located in the coolest wine-growing region and producing Chardonnay, Pinot Noir and aromatic white wines, Arroyo Grande is two miles from the beach and Edna Valley is about five miles.

 Tip: Stop at the tasting room of Edna Valley's Baileyana.
 It’s housed in Independence Schoolhouse built in 1909.
 Created 30-plus years ago by Catharine Niven, Baileyana is run by the family’s second and third generations.

 2. Stroll in Montana de Oro State Park

 Why go: An absolutely gorgeous 8,000-acre state park tucked along the Pacific Coast in Los Osos, you’ll find secluded beaches like Spooner’s Cove and gorgeous hiking and mountain biking trails.

 Tip: Park in the beach parking lot below Spooner Ranch House, a visitor center and park headquarters.
 The Bluff Trail begins across from the visitor center.
 It's a relatively flat dirt/gravel trail that runs along the park’s rugged cliffs.

 Why go: If you have a four-wheel drive or all-wheel drive vehicle, visit Oceano Dunes State Vehicular Recreation Area.
 It’s the only beach in the state parks system where vehicles are permitted.

 Tip: For more solitude, head to Guadalupe-Nipomo Dunes Center, one of the largest intact coastal dune ecosystems on Earth.